RedHatInsights/commit-tracker-frontend/README.md

 # commit-tracker-frontend

-This is the frontend for the commit-tracker app
+This is the frontend repo for the commit-tracker app